charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_QUICK_REF.md

 # Scope Creep Detection - Quick Reference

-**Quick guide for detecting scope creep and switching to a new agent session.**
+**Quick guide for detecting scope creep and starting a new Cursor chat session.**

 ## Quick Commands